Andy20178/DCL/README.md

-# 🚀 Source Code for Robust Disentangled Counterfactual Learning for Physical Commonsense Reasoning (NeurIPS 2023) 🧠
+# 🚀 Source Code for Disentangled Counterfactual Learning for Physical Commonsense Reasoning (NeurIPS 2023) 🧠

 Welcome to the official repository for our NeurIPS 2023 paper!
 This README will guide you through setting up and running our experiments.
 Let's dive in! 🚀